Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 * ``cluster.txt``: The cluster assignments for cells stored as a TXT file (.txt).
 The first column is cell name (consistent with ``markers.txt`` and ``tsne.txt``) and the second is the cluster of which the cell is a member.
-Cluster numbers should start from 1 and cell names should avoid using punctuation marks.
+Cell names should avoid using punctuation marks.
 Tab delimited only.

   |cluster|